logriffith/CS0/README.md

     -Amanda Smith helped me with this assignment.
     -This assignment is complete
     -100/100
-    -avion folder is in the assigments folder
+    -Avion folder is in the assigments folder -dfkdjfkdj